Fright Night

-Fright Night is a 1985 American supernatural horror film written and directed by Tom Holland (in his directorial debut) and produced by Herb Jaffe.
-It stars Chris Sarandon, William Ragsdale, Roddy McDowall, Amanda Bearse, Jonathan Stark, Dorothy Fielding, Stephen Geoffreys, and Art Evans.
-The film follows young Charley Brewster, who discovers that his next-door neighbor Jerry Dandrige is a vampire.
-When no one believes him, Charley decides to get Peter Vincent, a TV show host who acted in films as a vampire hunter, to stop Jerry's killing spree.
+Fright Night is a 1985 American supernatural horror film written and directed by Tom Holland, in his directorial debut.
+The film follows teenager Charley Brewster (played by William Ragsdale), who discovers that his next-door neighbor Jerry Dandrige (Chris Sarandon) is a vampire.
+When no one believes him, Charley decides to get Peter Vincent (Roddy McDowall), a TV show host who acted in films as a vampire hunter, to stop Jerry's killing spree.

-The film was released on August 2, 1985, and grossed $24.9 million at the box office.
-Since its release, it has received positive reviews from critics and has become a cult classic.
-Fright Night was followed by a sequel, Fright Night Part 2, in 1988, and a remake in 2011, which was in turn followed by Fright Night 2: New Blood in 2013.
-In October 2020, Tom Holland confirmed that he was writing a direct sequel to the original film titled Fright Night: Resurrection that would bring back characters from the original film and would ignore the 1988 sequel.
+The film was released on August 2, 1985 by Columbia Pictures, and grossed $24.9 million at the box office.
+Since its release, it has received positive reviews from critics and become a cult classic, and spawned the media franchise of the same name.
+Fright Night was followed by a sequel, Fright Night Part 2, in 1988, and a remake of the same name in 2011.

 Plot

-Seventeen-year-old Charley Brewster is a fan of a horror television program called Fright Night, hosted by former movie vampire hunter Peter Vincent.
+Seventeen-year-old Charley Brewster is a fan of a late night horror television program called Fright Night, hosted by the fictional vampire hunter Peter Vincent.
 One evening, Charley discovers that his new next-door neighbor Jerry Dandrige is a vampire responsible for the disappearances of several victims.
-After telling his mother, Charley asks his girlfriend, Amy Peterson, and his friend, "Evil Ed" Thompson, for help before contacting the authorities.
-Detective Lennox goes with Charley to Jerry's house to question him, but his "roommate" Billy Cole tells them that Jerry is "away on business".
-Charley reveals his suspicions about Jerry's vampirism, and Lennox leaves, furious.
+After telling his unconvinced mother, Charley asks his girlfriend, Amy Peterson, and his best friend, "Evil Ed" Thompson, for help before contacting the authorities.
+Detective Lennox goes with Charley to Jerry's house to question him, but his housemate Billy Cole informs them that Jerry is on a business trip.
+Charley discloses his suspicions about Jerry's vampirism, and Lennox furiously leaves.
 That night, Charley is shocked to see Jerry inside his house, having been invited in by Charley's mother.
-Later, Jerry visits Charley and offers him a choice: ignore his vampiric activities, or else.
+Later, Jerry breaks into Charley's room to offer him an ultimatum: ignore his vampiric activities, or else he'll murder him.
 Charley refuses, brandishing a crucifix at Jerry.
 When Jerry tries to push him out the window to his death, Charley stabs Jerry's hand with a pencil.
-Jerry destroys Charley's car in retaliation and threatens Charley over the telephone.
+Jerry destroys Charley's car in retaliation and threatens him over the telephone.

-Charley turns to Peter Vincent for help, but Peter dismisses Charley as an obsessed fan.
-Amy, fearing for Charley's sanity and safety, hires the destitute Peter to "prove" that Jerry is not a vampire by having him drink what they claim is "holy water", but it is only tap water; Jerry has claimed to Peter that drinking actual holy water would be against his religious convictions.
-Peter discovers Charley is right about Jerry's true nature after glancing at his pocket mirror and noticing Jerry's lack of a reflection, causing him to accidentally drop the mirror; Peter then flees, but Jerry learns of his discovery after finding a shard of mirrored glass on the floor.
+The next day, Charley turns to Peter Vincent for help, but Peter dismisses him as a crazed fan.
+Amy, fearing for Charley's sanity and safety, hires the destitute Peter to stage an elaborate scheme, in conjunction with Jerry, to prove he is not a vampire by having him drink what they claim is "holy water", but is merely tap water.
+After providing the water and seemingly proving Jerry's innocence the next night, however, Peter finds out about Jerry's true nature when glancing at his pocket mirror and noticing Jerry's lack of a reflection, causing him to accidentally drop the mirror.
+Peter then flees, but Jerry learns of his discovery after noticing a shard of mirrored glass on the floor.